spennybad/venableparkweb/README.md

 - [Possible Improvements](#possible-improvements)

 ## Hello!
-This website was a freelance project I took on for Venable Park Investment Council.
+This website was a freelance project I took on for Venable Park Investment Counsel.
 The project has multiple dynamic components managed by Sanity (CMS).

 _It is important to note the site is currently version one of two.
 Due to time constraints certain things were forgone to ensure a timely release of the site.
 Within 2 months the next major version will be released which will address the 'Possible Improvements' listed below._